 In fact, this is one of the many reasons that people buy an audio interface in the first place.
 In the case of the Focusrite Scarlett 2i2, the phantom power button has a red light on it that flashes red continuously if it’s turned on, and there is no color if it’s turned off.

 Headphone Volume Knob

 The headphone volume knob is really quite self-explanatory.
 It’s just the knob that you use to control the volume after having plugged headphones into the Scarlett 2i2.
-For recording and producing music, whether you want to use headphones or not – (like my personal favorite, Etymotic’s ER3SE from Amazon), is really up to you and your preferences.
+For recording and producing music, whether you want to use headphones or not – (like my personal favorite, Etymotic’s ER3SE from Amazon) – is really up to you and your preferences.

 Personally, I like producing with a bit of both.
 I might plug headphones directly into the audio interface at times.
-However, I would say that I usually use my iLoud Micro Monitors the most because they’re plugged into the headphone jack of my laptop nearly 100% of the time, and also just because they’re amazing speakers that I couldn’t recommend enough (more on that in my review/guide).
+However, I would say that I usually use my iLoud Micro Monitors (from Amazon) the most because they’re plugged into the headphone jack of my laptop almost 100% of the time, and also just because they’re amazing speakers that I couldn’t recommend enough (more on that in my review/guide).

 The Air button on the Focusrite Scarlett 2i2 is a new introduction that just came out on some of the latest models of the Scarlett 2i2.
 I actually reached out to Focusrite for an explanation of what the Air button actually does.
 You can see what they had to say here:

 Truthfully, the way they’ve explained it is kind of confusing to people who don’t know what they’re talking about, or who don’t have the proper knowledge on the subject.
 In simple terms, the Air button boosts the mid and high-range frequencies before it hits the computer for processing in the DAW.
 They say the idea behind this is to imitate one of their “classic” pre-amps, and a lot of people say it has more of an analog-style vibe.